TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

          as a workaround for an Extbase limitation.
 It is used to resolve dependencies during Extbase persistence.
 It should hold the same values as property :ref:`allowed <columns-group-properties-allowed>`.
 Notice that
-         only one table name is allowed here compared to the property :ref:`allowed <columns-group-properties-allowed>`.
+         only one table name is allowed here in contrast to the property :ref:`allowed <columns-group-properties-allowed>` itself.

    Scope